GimmeKitties711/challenge_18-social_network_api_with_mongoose/README.md

 ![Run npm install](Assets/run_npm_install.png)

-once you do that, the following packages will be installed:
+Once you perform these actions, the following packages will be installed:

 `dotenv @ 16.3.1`<br>
 `express @4.18.2`<br>